Marketing professionals are 376% more likely to report success when they set goals for themselves, according to the most recent industry survey.

 Keep Existing Clients Engaged

-A customer would put in a lot of effort if they have to search through pages of knowledge base articles to find the one they need and put in minimal effort if they call a service rep and get their refund processed immediately.
+A customer would put in a lot of effort if they have to search through pages of knowledge base articles to find the one they need.
+And put in minimal effort if they call a service rep and get their answer immediately.

 There's ample evidence that, at times, the ease of a given experience is a better indicator of customer loyalty than simply measuring customer satisfaction.
 In addition, loyalty is a true pillar of successful businesses in an increasingly competitive landscape.